Likogann/tor-exit-notice/README.md

+# REPOSITORY MOVED !
+This repository, along with my other repositories, have been moved to my gitlab.
+See the new repository: https://gitlab.likogan.dev/likogan/tor-exit-notice

 # Updated Tor Exit Notice
 A static HTML web page using the Tor colour scheme designed to replace the `tor-exit-notice.html` that relays come with.
 > [!IMPORTANT]